criscoded/pelican-post/README.md

 # Pelican Post
-A gallery application where users can upload images with notes that get turned into interactive postcards.
+A gallery application where users can upload images with notes that get turned into interactive postcards

 # Architecture Overview